gncnpk/c3_rlog_downloader/README.md

 **"Device is onroad"**
 - The script only downloads when the device is in "offroad" mode for safety
 - Park your car and wait for the device to go offroad

+**"externally-managed-environment" (Linux)**
+- This is common on Ubuntu 22.04+ and Debian 12+
+- Use the setup script which creates a virtual environment automatically
+- Or manually: `python3 -m venv venv && source venv/bin/activate && pip install -r requirements.txt`
+- Alternative: `sudo apt-get install python3-paramiko` or `pipx install --include-deps paramiko`

+**"Failed to install dependencies" (Windows)**
+- The setup script will automatically try creating a virtual environment
+- Or manually: `python -m venv venv && venv\Scripts\activate.bat && pip install -r requirements.txt`
+- Make sure you have Python installed with pip support

 ### File Naming on Windows
 The script automatically handles Windows file naming restrictions by: